alexrobincrabbe/Wordwell/README.md

 - As a player I can guess words so that I can score points in the game

-- As a player, I can guess valid dictionary words on the game board to score points
+- As a player I can guess valid dictionary words on the game board to score points

-- As a player, I can start a game timer so that I can guess as many words as possible before the timer runs out
+- As a player I can start a game timer so that I can guess as many words as possible before the timer runs out

 - As a player I can save my score so that I can compare my high score with other users, and beat my own high score